ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |"self"|"self"|Users can access only their own orders. |

-## Owner Limitation
+## Owner limitation

-The Owner (`Owner`) Limitation specifies that only the owner of the content item gets the selected access right.
+The Owner (`Owner`) limitation specifies that only the owner of the content item gets the selected access right.

 ### Possible values